Elderly South Side Couple 'Thankful' Robbers With U-Haul Only Took A Purse

 CHICAGO (CBS) — Only on 2.

-An elderly couple robbed at gun point in broad daylight on the South Side.
+An elderly couple robbed at gunpoint in broad daylight on the South Side.
 Police still looking for the suspect.
-CBS 2’s Asal Rezaei reports from West Chesterfield where she spoke to one of the victims.READ MORE: Extra-Alarm Fire Rages In Historic Pilsen Building
+CBS 2’s Asal Rezaei reports from West Chesterfield where she spoke to one of the victims.READ MORE: 4-Year-Old Girl With Autism Comes Home From School With Bruises, And Fight To Move Schools Goes Horrible Until Mom Gets Results With CBS 2

 An armed robber targets an elderly couple on the South Side Monday morning.
 A neighbor’s home surveillance camera caught the whole thing.
 A woman holding a cane in the video agreed to speak to CBS 2 as long as her identity was not revealed.